featured image for podcast episodeThe Phases Of FI With 1500 Days

 Consider Money as a Facilitator

 By viewing money as a facilitator rather than an end goal, you unlock the potential to live intentionally.
-Reflect on Dominick's insight: "Money is just the facilitator.
+Reflect on Carl's insight: "Money is just the facilitator.
 It's only a tool to help you live how you really want to live" .
 Allow this mindset to guide your financial decisions.

 Pursuing Happiness alongside Financial Independence